Test ID: TVRNA Trichomonas vaginalis, Nucleic Acid Amplification, Varies

 Collection Instructions:

-1. Endocervix specimens must be collected using the Aptima Collection Unisex Swab.
+1. Specimens must be collected using the Aptima Unisex Swab Collection Kit.

-2. Use cleaning swab (white shaft) to remove excess mucus from endocervix and discard.
+2. Use cleaning swab (white shaft) to remove excess mucus from endocervix/cervix.

 3. Insert second swab (blue shaft) 1 to 1.5 cm into endocervical canal, and rotate swab gently for 30 seconds.
 Avoid touching vaginal wall when removing swab.